 Elderly parents not coping is something people worry about a lot.
-If you think your elderly parents are coping at home you need to try and talk to them about it.
-Elderly parents not coping at home is a difficult conversation, no-one wants to admit they are getting older and might need help.
+If you think your elderly parents are not coping well at home you need to try and talk to them about it.
+Elderly parents not coping at home is a difficult conversation to have, no one wants to admit they are getting older and may need a little extra help.
 Especially as admitting to needing help might lead to a loss of independence, or worse.
-But, they might also be relieved to admit that life is harder than it used to be.
+But elderly parents might also be relieved to admit that life is harder than it used to be.
 Elderly parents not coping at home is never good, with some many risks and dangers around the home e.g. falls and difficulty with cooking etc. Try and talk to someone who perhaps spends more time with them such as a neighbour or friend.
 You want to successfully manage your elderly parents capabilities.
 For those with elderly parents not coping at home here are some things to consider.

-Questions to consider if your parents are coping
+Questions to consider if your elderly parents not coping at home

 There are the eight questions you need to think about when you visit: